lalessia/students-grades-prediction/README.md

 # High School Students' Grade Prediction

-This repository contains a project focused on the exploration of data and prediction of academic grades for a sample of high school students.
-The data sources are extracted from Kaggle, and the project includes exploratory data analysis (EDA) and predictive modeling using Python.
+This repository contains a project focused on data exploration and grade prediction for a sample of high school students, with the goal of identifying key factors influencing academic performance.

 ## Project Structure